Shops at South Town

 In May 2017, it was announced that a Round One Entertainment location (now open) would be coming to the mall in August 2018 as part of the mall's ongoing renovation.
 Other renovations in the second phase of redevelopment include remodeling the former Dillard's space; extending the concourse to include Round 1 Entertainment, and HomeGoods along with other shops; remodeling an atrium and adding skylights; additional lounge seating, digital kiosks, and exterior glazing; and a new play area for children.
 In October 2019, following the Chapter 11 bankruptcy of Forever 21, it was announced that the South Town location would close by the end of the year unless agreements were made with the landlord.
 The location closed the following January.

-On January 6, 2021, it was announced that Macy's would close in mid-2021 as part of a plan to close 46 nationwide.
-After Macy's closed, JCPenney is the only traditional anchor store left.
+On January 6, 2021, it was announced that Macy's would close in mid-2021 as part of a plan to close 46 stores nationwide.
+After Macy's closed, JCPenney was the only traditional anchor store left.
+As of 2023, the former Forever 21 space was being used as a hot tub outlet store, the former Macy's space was being used as an art gallery called Dreamscapes on the top floor, the bottom floor was a large vintage and exotic car museum called Automotive Addiction.

+On May 6, 2024, it was announced that Smith Entertainment Group was under contract to purchase the mall, and that they intended to construct a training facility and team offices for the Utah Mammoth within the site of the mall.
+The mall will remain open to the public.
+It was later announced that the former Macy's would be remodeled and expanded for the training facility, forcing the Dreamscapes immersive art exhibit to relocate to a new location outside of the mall, and for Automotive Addiction to relocate to the former Forever 21 space at the north end of the mall.